 Superannuation and the insurance cover held under your policy can provide an important safeguard for your future.
 As such, it is very important that you consider your personal situation prior to consolidating your superannuation with a new fund.

-If you have any queries in relation to a TPD claim or your potential entitlements under your superannuation cover, please do not hesitate to contact Karina Heywood, Superannuation Team Leader at Stacks Goudkamp, on 1800 251 800 or make an online enquiry.
+If you have any queries in relation to a TPD claim or your potential entitlements under your superannuation cover, please do not hesitate to contact Stacks Goudkamp, on 1800 251 800 or make an online enquiry.